HASwitchPlate/openHASP-docs/docs/commands.md

 - `/online.cmd` will be executed after connection to the network was successfull
 - `/offline.cmd` will be executed after connection to the WiFi is lost

-This makes it possible to disable or hide buttons, load a special offline page, etc...
+This makes it possible to disable or hide buttons, load a special offline page, etc. See [example][5].

 ## Global commands